 Make sure to update your Facebook page with new operating hours or any special promotions you’re running.
 One dealer in Indiana shared with me that they’re offering free oil changes to medical workers and have used Facebook to promote it.
 The post has already been shared many times, expanding their dealership audience quickly and at no cost.
 Also, keep an eye on your direct messages and answer them in a timely matter.

-- Google My Business.
 Updating your business hours and other key operational information on your Google My Business (GMB) page will help your dealership’s local ranking on Google and enhance your presence in Google Search and Maps.
-If you’re promoting a special offer—such as complementary pickup and delivery for service appointments—create a GMB Google Post that deep links to the offer’s landing page on your website.
+If you’re promoting a special offer — such as complementary pickup and delivery for service appointments — create a GMB Google Post that deep links to the offer’s landing page on your website.
 This is a great way to drive traffic from Google searches directly to your website free of charge.

 Send an email update to all your leads, sales customers, and service customers about how your dealership is practicing social distancing and focusing on sanitation to keep customers safe.
 Keep in mind that shoppers are being inundated with email marketing, so it’s important to monitor your open rates and unsubscribe rates to make sure you’re not over-emailing.

 3. Above All Else, Lead With Empathy

 Regardless of the format or medium, your marketing should lead with empathy.
 Consider the challenges that the person receiving your marketing messages could possibly be going through.
 If you’re still sending automated email flows, conduct a quick audit of the content to make sure it’s still relevant to the current situation and adjust the language where you need to.
 Turn them off completely if the message feels completely irrelevant.
 If your business plans on donating a portion of revenue to the local community or giving back another way to first responders, communicate that plan to your customers.